Title: Army Private, War of 1812; Army Colonel, Civil War

 A biographer of his time wrote of him, “General Murphy was a man of fine presence, of great physical strength, of indomitable courage, while the numerous responsible positions he held, both civil and military, prove him to have been of exalted capacities.
 In the community where he spent so many years of an active and useful life, his upright character commanded universal respect as one who faithfully performed all the duties of the citizen, the patriot, and soldier.”

-He died in Philadelphia at the age of 81, and is interred with Eleanor and his two sons, William and Jacob.
-The relationship of the two who are named on the left side of his headstone hasn’t yet been determined.
+He died in Philadelphia at the age of 79, and is interred with Eleanor and his two sons, William and Jacob.
+The son of Jacob, Charles, is named on the left side of the headstone with his wife, Blanche.

 Support the Friends of Mount Moriah